orthecreedence/cl-async/README.md

 --------------------
 ### Libevent
 Libevent was chosen for a few reasons:
  - It provides a socket API.
-The USOCKET library was too undocumented for me to figure out.
+The IOLib library was too undocumented for me to figure out.
 Plus things like delayed functions/timers were not clear to me.
  - It wraps the socket implementation and buffering in a [simple and wonderful API](http://www.wangafu.net/~nickm/libevent-book/Ref6_bufferevent.html).